 Located in the heart of the Bible belt, Alabama is a conservative state that has been slow to permit gambling.
 Even though today Alabama is one of five states that does not have a state lottery, there are a few casinos, thanks to the Poarch Band of Creek Indians.

 Alabama has a long history of being a conservative state.
-Located in the Bible belt, the state has been resistant to legalize gambling.
-However, changes came to the state in the mid 1980's when the Poarch Band of Creek Indians became the only federally recognized tribe in the state of Alabama.
+Located in the Bible belt, the state has been resistant to legalizing gambling.
+However, changes came to the state in the mid-1980's when the Poarch Band of Creek Indians became the only federally recognized tribe in the state of Alabama.
 With that recognition by the United States government, the tribe was able to open an electronic bingo hall in Escambia County on April 13, 1985.

 Fast forward to 2017 and the Poarch Band Creek of Indians now operates three casinos in Alabama - one in Wetumpka, one in Montgomery, and one in Atmore.
 While technically the games are electronic bingo machines, they have the look and feel of slot machines that you find in the likes of Las Vegas or Biloxi.